Practice Area Hub

 What this covers

-Transactions work is preventive: clean documents, clear allocation of risk, and the leverage points spelled out before money or property changes hands.
-The goal is a deal that stays a deal, not one that turns into a fight after closing.
-The work covers contract drafting and review only — not closing or settlement-agent services, which the office does not handle.
+Transactions work is preventive — clean documents, clear risk allocation, and the leverage points spelled out before money or property changes hands.
+This is contract and structuring work only, not closing or settlement-agent service, which my office does not handle.

-This is contract and structuring work, not closing work.
-The office does not act as the closing or settlement agent, does not run title searches as a closing service, does not prepare deeds for closings, and does not disburse closing funds.
-Engagements coordinate with whatever closing professional the parties have chosen — title company, settlement attorney, or transactional broker.
-Flat-fee or capped pricing applies to standard documents (residential PSAs, FSBO purchase agreements, owner-financing packages, simple joint ventures).
-More complex deals move to hourly billing with a sized retainer.
+To be clear about the line: this is contract and structuring work, not closing work.
+My office does not act as the closing or settlement agent, does not run title searches as a closing service, does not prepare deeds for closings, and does not disburse closing funds.
+I coordinate with whatever closing professional the parties have chosen — a title company, a settlement attorney, a transactional broker.
+Standard documents — residential and FSBO purchase agreements, owner-financing packages, simple joint ventures — are flat-fee or capped; more complex deals move to hourly with a sized retainer.

 What I handle here